-Our concept of competitiveness is going through a radical change as societies around the world transform, existing inequalities become more marked and the need to redefine the role of business in a social context becomes more pressing.
+Our concept of competitiveness is changing as societies around the world undergo radical transformation, existing inequalities become more marked and the need to redefine the role of business in a social context becomes more pressing.
 These factors combined, make us strive towards a more human and humane economy; one which is centred around social needs and which provides space not only for professional development, but also for creativity and personal growth.

 Joseph Stiglitz offers a similar view when he points out that it is the very essence of a company to both generate quality employment, and, to be committed to the business plan through innovative means of co-operation.
 For instance, he highlights that, "Capitalism cannot work if private companies are not involved in providing social gain.
 In fact, these firms provide the basis of social inclusion; firstly, through employment and secondly, by drafting frameworks for improving competitiveness and reducing social inequality."

-Michael Porter even goes a step further when he envisages a world where social achievements act as a mechanism for improving competitiveness.
-He defines this clearly when he puts forward the idea that, "the aim of a company must be redefined so that it creates shared value with society at large, rather than just increases profit.
+Michael Porter goes a step further when he envisages a world where social achievements act as a mechanism for improving competitiveness.
+He defines this clearly when he puts forward the idea that, "The aim of a company must be redefined so that it creates shared value with society at large, rather than just increase profit.
 This would lead to the next wave of innovation and growth in productivity worldwide."

-Yet these calls for a new kind of business competitiveness clash with a very harsh reality.
-We find ourselves in challenging times, where we must navigate rough waters.
-What has been dubbed the VUCA phenomenon (Volatility, Uncertainty, Complexity and Ambiguity), is in fact an indicator of a permanent turbulence in markets and politics, where patterns and the magnitude of change are no longer predictable, where it is becoming increasingly difficult to predict the future since looking to the past can no longer explain things, and where there is a growing interconnectedness between causes and factors.
-The world is changing and it requires new paradigms for business management to be created.
+Yet, these calls for a new kind of business competitiveness clash with a very harsh reality.
+We find ourselves in challenging times, where we must navigate through rough waters.
+What has been dubbed the VUCA phenomenon (Volatility, Uncertainty, Complexity and Ambiguity), is in fact an indicator of constant turbulence in markets and politics; patterns and the magnitude of change are no longer predictable, and it is becoming increasingly difficult to predict the future since looking to the past can no longer explain things.
+There is also a growing interconnectedness between causes and factors.
+In short, as the world is changing, new models for business management need to be created.

-The impact of social trends on business will become stronger going forward.
-There are existing social elements which will have an impact on future business models, including, but not exclusive to, the following: The need for reinventing capitalism and acting effectively against social inequality; promoting growth as a source of wealth creation and not merely as a dogma; the role of employment as an element in social inclusion and personal development; promoting mechanisms within the community to counter the accelerating individualism we now see in society; and finally, the creation of competitive 'eco-systems' where government, companies, NGOs, Educational Centres, Organisations, etc. all work together.
+As we go forward, the impact of social trends on business will become stronger than ever.
+There are existing social elements which will have an impact on future business models, including, but not exclusive to, the following: The need for reinventing capitalism and acting effectively against social inequality; promoting growth as a source of wealth creation and not merely as dogma; the role of employment as an element in social inclusion and personal development; promoting mechanisms within the community to counter the accelerating individualism we now see in society; and finally, the creation of competitive ‘eco-systems’ where government, companies, NGOs, Educational Centres, Organisations, and other players, all work together.

 These factors, along with the growing intrinsic competitiveness we are witnessing in all markets, are obliging companies to transform their business model, their mechanisms for generating value, and, the way in which they involve collaborators, be they individuals or organisations.
 All of these, are key to improving productivity and the capacity to compete.